The Most Expensive Comment in Internet History?

 In 2012, these tapes are leaked to Gawker, which publishes the video under the headline: “Even for a Minute, Watching Hulk Hogan Have Sex in a Canopy Bed is Not Safe For Work but Watch it Anyway.”
 Hogan is mortified and tells reporters that he’s going to sue for violation of privacy.
 News of this threat reaches Thiel’s legal team.
 They notify Hogan’s lawyers that they’re willing to bankroll a lawsuit against Gawker.
 And so, in October 2012, Hogan’s legal team files a lawsuit seeking damages of $100 million from Gawker Media for a handful of claims, including invasion of privacy, intentional infliction of emotional distress, and a violation of the Florida Security and Communications Act.
 Have I got that right?

 Holiday: It’s even more unreal than that.
 Basically, Hogan had sex with his best friend’s wife.
 His friend kept those recordings in a desk by his radio station—that detail was verified by police reports.
 The Tampa Police and FBI both believed that a rival DJ broke into the desk and stole the videos.
 [Although police and FBI investigative notes revealed those suspicions, that DJ was never charged or convicted of any crime.]
 He started to leak the videos, not to embarrass Hogan, but to embarrass Bubba, whose time slot he was trying to steal.
 The speculation is that this entire series of events was triggered by a beef between two shock jocks in Florida.
 Gawker is a cat’s paw in an [alleged] extortion scheme.
-And Gawker the only one punished for it.
+And Gawker was the only one punished for it.
 It is just so tragic and absurd.

 Thompson: Now we get to the trial.
 I thought your book did a really great job of explaining how Hogan’s legal strategy so baffled Gawker’s lawyers, who seemed to gradually realize that they weren’t dealing with a rational legal strategy from a resource-constrained plaintiff.